Experts at Providing Audio Forensics & Video Forensic Services

 Determine whether a video or photo has been altered.

-Use our legally admissible report and expert testimony in court to win your case.
+Use our legally admissible report and expert testimony in court to support legal action.

 What our expert team can do

-Video photo and audio enhancement does not always work as miraculously as it does on your favorite TV cop shows, but our team often achieves amazing results.
+Video, photo, and audio enhancement does not always work as miraculously as it does on your favorite TV cop shows, but our team consistently delivers meaningful analytic results across a vast array of cases.

 Audio and video forensics can overcome a variety of common problems